Lovely-Development-Team/MottoBotto/README.md

 * View the [list of approved mottos and the leaderboard](https://dwrss.github.io/MottoBotto/).
 * Change your leaderboard emoji with a direct message to MottoBotto of `!emoji <new-emoji>`.
 * Get a link to the leaderboard with a direct message to MottoBotto of `!link`.
+* Delete all your data from the leaderboard with a direct message to MottoBotto of `!delete`.
 * Send `!help` as a direct message to MottoBotto to get a list of possible commands.